Tropical Storm Faxai (2007)

-Severe Tropical Storm Faxai, known in the Philippines as Tropical Storm Juaning, was a short-lived tropical storm that had minor effects on land in late October 2007.
+Severe Tropical Storm Faxai, (Note: The name Faxai (Lao: ຟ້າໃສ, [faː˥˨ saj˩]) was contributed by Laos and is a feminine given name meaning "clear skies" in Lao.) known in the Philippines as Tropical Storm Juaning, was a short-lived tropical storm that had minor effects on land in late October 2007.
 The twentieth named storm of the 2007 Pacific typhoon season, Faxai originated from a tropical depression over the open waters of the western Pacific Ocean in late October.
 The storm quickly strengthened, becoming a severe tropical storm on October 26 as it rapidly traveled toward the northeast.
 The storm became extratropical the following day as it brushed Japan.
 The remnants dissipated on October 28.

 Although Faxai never made landfall, outer bands associated with the storm produced torrential rains, amounting to 458 mm on Miyakejima.
 A Japan Airlines flight to Narita Airport encountered severe turbulence during the afternoon of October 27.
 One person sustained serious injuries, and five others received minor injuries; the plane was damaged during the event.
 One person was killed near Tokyo as the storm passed by, and three others were injured.
 Damages from the storm amounted to ¥150 million (US$1.5 million).